Bingi-Man/Debian-Xfce-Tweaks/README.md

 sudo nano /etc/init.d/cpufrequtils
 ```

-- Find and modify (or add) these lines:
+- Find and modify these lines:
 ```
 ENABLE="true"
 GOVERNOR="ondemand"
-MAX_SPEED="4400000"  # Replace with your CPU's maximum speed (use cpufreq-info to find it) MIN_SPEED="3500000"  # Replace with approximately half of your CPU's maximum speed
+MAX_SPEED="XXXXXXX"  # Replace with your CPU's maximum speed (use cpufreq-info to find it) MIN_SPEED="XXXXXXX"  # Replace with approximately half of your CPU's maximum speed
 ```

 - Use cpufreq-info in the terminal to determine your CPU's maximum speed.
+-
+- Recommendation:
+Even with C-states disabled, the ondemand governor might still be a better choice for gaming due to its ability to manage Turbo Boost and frequency scaling within the available range.
+However, the best way to know for sure is to benchmark.